wp-plugins/wordbooker/readme.txt

 This plugin allows you to cross-post your blog posts to your Facebook Wall.
 You can also "cross polinate" comments between Facebook and your Wordpres blog.

 Various options including "attribute" lines and polling for comments and automatic re-posting on edit can be configured.

+NOTE : You have to have PHP V5 installed for this plugin to work as the code contains several PHP V5 specific features.

 == Installation ==